LorenzoPiombini/Database/README.md

   - LIST expects one argument *file name*.
     - this command will display the file definition for the specified file.
     - if you execute LIST with no arguments will display the usage instruction.
+  - FILES expects two argument *file name* and *paramters string*.
+    - this command will create a new file with definition as per the *paramters string*.
+    - if you execute FILE with no arguments will display the usage instruction.

 you need root privilege to run the install and clean rules.